 Is serious scholarship compatible with the beliefs of "full preterism"?

 Lewis has yet to address the fact that the fundamentalist presuppositions of full preterism/"covenant eschatology" are incompatible with critical scholarship.
 Full preterism assumes, sine qua non, that OT and NT expectations must be fulfilled historically in the events involved with the 1st century siege of Jerusalem by the Romans (otherwise they would not be FP).
-This belief is bolstered by the multiple statements in the NT where the authors expect the return of Christ/arrival of the Son of Man within the lifetime of the authors and their audience.
+This belief is bolstered by the multiple statements in the NT where the authors anticipate the return of Christ/arrival of the Son of Man within the lifetime of the authors and their audience.
 The broad consensus of scholarship agrees with this analysis of NT expectation, but none would think that this should have a bearing on the critical investigation of the fulfillment of the writings.
 More on this below.

 What should we note from the recent podcast, "Am I a full preterist?"